Unity-Technologies/SynthDet/docs/DatasetEvaluation.md

 This assumes you have already [logged in](https://cloud.google.com/sdk/gcloud/reference/auth/login) to GCP using a service account stored in the default location, such as `$HOME/.config`.
 This service account should have permissions to read `tb_log_dir` to download tensorboard files.

-Next, follow the [instructions](#part-3-evaluate-a-model) to evaluate evaluate the performance of this model by running one more pipeline we have prepared.
+Next, follow the [instructions](#part-3-evaluate-a-model) to evaluate the performance of this model by running one more pipeline we have prepared.
 You'll need the location of your model in the next step.

 ### Train on UnityGroceries-RealWorld dataset (optional)